This post is sponsored by Amazon as part of the Forward Influence Network.

-How to Make A Vampire Boxtume Using Amazon Prime Boxes!
+How to Make a Vampire Costume with Amazon Box

 Look how simple: cardboard box collar, plastic table cloth cape and a cardboard amulet.
 Just add paint!